-When you apply for a visa, most likely you need to provide a photograph.
+When you apply for a visa, you most likely need to provide a photograph.
 Every applicant must do so, and the requirements for an Uzbekistan visa are no different.
 Along with all the other conditions, you must also provide a photo of yourself.
 It will be linked to your visa so that the officers at immigration can accurately identify you.
-However, there is one specific photo size you need to provide.
-This requirement is valid for all visas, so why would the Uzbekistan visa be any different?

 When you apply online for an Uzbekistan visa, the things are not much different.
 However, you need to provide a passport-sized photo in digital format.
 Again, you do not need to worry because the person taking your picture knows precisely what to do.

-Are there other requirements regarding the visa photo?
+Are there other requirements to consider with the visa photo?

 Whether you apply for your Uzbekistan visa at the embassy or you apply online, the guidelines your photo must follow are pretty much the same.
 However, do not take them lightly.
 A picture that does not support the guidelines will be rejected.
 Here are some other requirements your photo must meet: